spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mautrix-slack.md

 3. The bot should respond with "Successfully logged into <email> for team <workspace>"
 4. Now that you're logged in, you can send a `help` command to the bot again, to see additional commands you have access to.
 5. Slack channels should automatically begin bridging if you authenticated using a token.
 Otherwise, you must wait to receive a message in the channel if you used password authentication.

+### 💡 Set up Double Puppeting

+After successfully enabling bridging, you may wish to set up [Double Puppeting](https://docs.mau.fi/bridges/general/double-puppeting.html) (hint: you most likely do).

+To set it up, you have 2 ways of going about it.

+#### Method 1: automatically, by enabling Appservice Double Puppet

+The bridge automatically performs Double Puppeting if [Appservice Double Puppet](configuring-playbook-appservice-double-puppet.md) service is configured and enabled on the server for this playbook.

+This is the recommended way of setting up Double Puppeting, as it's easier to accomplish, works for all your users automatically, and has less of a chance of breaking in the future.

+#### Method 2: manually, by asking each user to provide a working access token

+When using this method, **each user** that wishes to enable Double Puppeting needs to follow the following steps:

+- retrieve a Matrix access token for yourself.
+Refer to the documentation on [how to do that](obtaining-access-tokens.md).

+- send the access token to the bot.
+Example: `login-matrix MATRIX_ACCESS_TOKEN_HERE`

+- make sure you don't log out the `Mautrix-Slack` device some time in the future, as that would break the Double Puppeting feature